citycoins/governance/ccips/ccip-007/ccip-007-citycoins-auth.md

 MiamiCoin Contracts:

 - `miamicoin-auth` deployed on the Stacks mainnet[^4], implementing:
-  - the `set-city-wallet` function on lines
+  - the `upgrade-core-contract` function on lines 423-452
-  - the `execute-set-city-wallet-job` function on lines
+  - the `execute-upgrade-core-contract-job` function on lines 454-485
-  - the `upgrade-core-contract` function on lines
+  - the `set-city-wallet` function on lines 497-510
-  - the `execute-upgrade-core-contract-job` function on lines
+  - the `execute-set-city-wallet-job` function on lines 512-525
-  - the `set-token-uri` function on lines
+  - the `set-token-uri` function on lines 534-540
-  - the `execute-replace-approver-job` function on lines
+  - the `execute-replace-approver-job` function on lines 544-555

 NewYorkCityCoin Contracts:

 - `newyorkcitycoin-auth` deployed on the Stacks mainnet[^5], implementing:
-  - the `set-city-wallet` function on lines
+  - the `upgrade-core-contract` function on lines 424-453
-  - the `execute-set-city-wallet-job` function on lines
+  - the `execute-upgrade-core-contract-job` function on lines 455-486
-  - the `upgrade-core-contract` function on lines
+  - the `set-city-wallet` function on lines 498-511
-  - the `execute-upgrade-core-contract-job` function on lines
+  - the `execute-set-city-wallet-job` function on lines 513-526
-  - the `set-token-uri` function on lines
+  - the `set-token-uri` function on lines 535-541
-  - the `execute-replace-approver-job` function on lines
+  - the `execute-replace-approver-job` function on lines 545-556

 ## Footnotes